You know what QR Codes are and how to create one. You have probably noticed a QR Code remains scanable despite dirt or damage.

 4. Free and paid options: Find your perfect fit

 Scanova offers a free QR Code generator for basic needs.
-But for advanced features like error correction, design customization, and analytics tracking, our paid plans have you covered.
+But for advanced features like error correction, design customization, and analytics tracking, their paid plans have you covered.

 Creating a QR Code with Scanova is a breeze.
-Our user-friendly interface makes it simple for anyone, regardless of tech experience, to generate secure and effective QR Codes.
+The user-friendly interface makes it simple for anyone, regardless of tech experience, to generate secure and effective QR Codes.

 Pro Tip: Don’t settle for a basic QR Code generator.
 Choose Scanova and create QR Codes that are both smart and stylish.
 Visit Scanova today and see the difference!